hereon-GEMS/pydidas/README.rst

 To make the documentation, make sure sphinx is installed.
 It is shipped with the Anaconda python distribution or can be installed via pip.

-1. Navigate to the "docs" sub-folder
+1. Navigate to the "pydidas/docs" sub-folder
 2. Run "make html" to create the html documentation.
 (Note, on windows you might need to call ".\make html".)
-3. Navigate to the "docs/build/html" and open "index.html".
+3. Navigate to the "pydidas/docs/build/html" folder and open "index.html".

 Note that you will have many warning during "make" because sphinx will detect the overloaded methods with the same name as in parent classes.